Gilles-Éric Séralini

 Gilles-Éric Séralini (born 23 August 1960) is a French molecular biologist, political advisor and activist on genetically modified organisms and foods.
 He is of Algerian-French origin.
 Séralini has been a professor of molecular biology at the University of Caen since 1991, and is president and chairman of the board of CRIIGEN.

 His work and publication strategies on GMOs have been controversial.
 A paper he published in 2012 attracted major controversy and was retracted by the journal.

 Early life

 Séralini was born on 23 August 1960 in Bône, Algeria, during the Algerian War of Independence.
 His father was a telecommunications technician and his mother was a schoolteacher.
-His family soon settled in Thonon-les-Bains, Haute Savoie, and then Nice, France.
+His family soon settled in Thonon-les-Bains, Haute-Savoie, and then Nice.

 Career

 In 1987, Séralini obtained his doctoral degree from the University of Montpellier II.
 He then did four years of research at, among other places, the University of Western Ontario and Laval University Medical Center.
 Séralini underwent research on corticosteroid-binding globulin, before being appointed a professor at the University of Caen in June 1991, a position he has held ever since.
 The general area of his lab's research focuses on the endocrine system, in particular the enzyme aromatase.
 His lab has synthesized a number of aromatase inhibitors using equine aromatase as a model.
 His research has been published in the Journal of Histochemistry & Cytochemistry, the Journal of Steroid Biochemistry and Molecular Biology, and Molecular and Cellular Endocrinology.

 In 1997, he became interested in genetically modified organisms, publicly appealing for the precautionary principle to be followed.
 He was appointed to various government posts, including roles in the French government, the European Union and the European Commission.
 From 1998 till 2007 Séralini was a member of the French Biomolecular Engineering Commission which was tasked with evaluating GMO allowances for both the French Ministry of Agriculture and Ministry of the Environment.